 only with identical twins that share a placenta.
 Blood vessels connect within the

-placenta and divert blood from one fetus to the other.
-It happens in about 3 in 20
+placenta and divert blood from 1 baby to the other.
+It happens in about 3 in 20 twins

-In TTTS, blood is shunted from 1 fetus to the other through blood vessel connections
+In TTTS, blood is shunted from 1 baby to the other through blood vessel connections

 in a shared placenta.
-Over time, the recipient fetus gets too much blood.
+Over time, the recipient baby gets too much blood.
 This can

 overload the cardiovascular system and cause too much amniotic fluid to develop.
 The

-smaller donor fetus does not get enough blood and has low amounts of amniotic fluid.
+smaller donor baby does not get enough blood and has low amounts of amniotic fluid.